i18next/next-i18next/README.md

 ```
 For more info, see [the NextJs section on custom servers](https://github.com/zeit/next.js#custom-server-and-routing).

+Note: You can pass `shallowRender: true` into config options to avoid triggering getInitialProps when `changeLanguage` method is invoked.

 That's it!
 Your app is ready to go.
 You can now use the `NextI18Next.withTranslation` HOC to make your components or pages translatable, based on namespaces:

 ```jsx